Personal profile

 - Mathematics, Operational Research, Statistics and Economics, BSc (First Class), University of Warwick, 2000

-- Analysis of electronic medical records including the Clinical Practice Research Datalink
+- Analysis of electronic health records including the Clinical Practice Research Datalink

 - Pharmacoepidemiology methodology